jfgrea27/jfgrea27.github.io/jfgrea27.github.io/content/posts/01-genai-and-tee/01-types-of-tees.md

 ---
-title: "01 - Types of TEEs"
+title: "TEE: 01 - Types of TEEs"
 author: "James"
 date: "2025-10-06"
 summary: "A whistle stop tour of the types of TEEs."